What Is a Portfolio in PropWise?

 - “I should group similar properties across buyers.”

-Don’t.
+Avoid this approach.
 Portfolios are buyer-centric, not property-centric.

 Related articles